jandranrebbalangue/jandranrebbalangue/README.md

 Hi there, I am Jan Dranreb Balangue 👋
-- 📚 I graduated Bachelor of Science in Information Technology at Christ the King College,Gingoog City
 - 🌿 My goal would be to learn mobile development.
 - 🤔 My side-goals are making projects and publishing them on GitHub.
 - 🧑‍🔬 My end goal is to become a Software Engineer.